asalber/asalber.github.io/statistics/exercises/frequency_charts.md

 1. Which group has higher ages?
 2. Which group has lower central dispersion?
 3. Which groups have outliers?
-4. Which group has a distribution of ages more asymmetric?
+4. At which group is the age distribution more asymmetric?

 <div><button class="solution">Show solution</button></div>